-Travelling across Punjab in India – Punjabi culture, weather, what to do and not to do – The complete itinerary to travel hassle-free across Punjab.
+Travelling across Punjab in India – the culture, weather, what to do and not to do – The complete itinerary to travel hassle-free across this Indian State.

 When Himachal is your point of departure, humid Punjab in August seems an unnecessary and burdensome adventure to carry forward.
 The humidity was such a blow to my pahadi-conditioned state of the body that it became partially intolerable at times!
 Even though Himachal, to the local’s surprise, was pretty much boiling in July, the month of early monsoons, the heat in the mountains differs in intensity from the dense and frustrating chunks of physical heat in the plains.
 Still, I decided to move further, since I was already in the State, and I had always been fascinated by Punjab, and certain aspects of it (Sardar ji in a tracker, for a starter).